 Like the above costume, get a sheet of cardboard and tie with a string around your neck so it lies on your chest.
 But instead of gluing on an app icon, get a permanent marker and write who you are and that you’re on strike.

 For example, write, “Batman on strike,” or “Prince Charming on Strike.”
 This is the ultimate ironic costume because it makes your lack of costume the costume itself.

 This one’s so simple it almost seems like cheating.
 All it takes to look like a certified medical professional is a white lab coat and stethoscope, both something you should be able to find at your local thrift store, even at the last minute.

-If you’re hit this autumn by financial challenges, think about taking out a title loan.
+If you’re hit this autumn by financial challenges, think about taking out a title loan in Phoenix.
 They’re fast and convenient, and with our online request form you’ll never find yourself wondering, “where’s a title loan near me?”
 Halloween is a spooky holiday, but that doesn’t mean you have to be afraid of not having enough money in your bank account.

 When you’re ready to get the emergency cash you need without all the hassles of a traditional loan, Fast Auto Loans, Inc. has you covered.
 It doesn’t matter what has left you in need of cash, because with a car title loan you could get up to $15,000 today.

 You will be on your way to our store in no time since the call only takes a few minutes.
 All you need is the following items: